halmd-org/halmd/doc/readme.txt

 Individual backends may be compiled selectively::

-  nice make -j4 ljgpu ljgpu_gpu_neighbour ljgpu_host
+  nice make -j4 halmd halmd_gpu_neighbour halmd_host

 Note that due to extensive use of C++ templates, a **single compiler process** may easily consume **more than 500MB of memory**, so be sure to adjust the